Article

 In twenty-five years, places, media, situations were deployed to revitalize a pedagogy of typography, here and in other places.
 In the Internet age, access to knowledge hitherto unprecedented in its reach and speed, sites, blogs, forums and social networks are involved in providing this pedagogy in everyday life.
 And the books continue to appear, resolutely marking the states of an infinite learning: fetishes, golems, safeguards.

 Sébastien Morlighem (1971) is a French teacher and researcher in typography and graphic design.
 He has also had various artistic activities: Painter, graphic designer, illustrator, typographer, writer, publisher, and creator of a record label.
-He studied at the École Supérieure Estienne (Paris) and completed his PhD at the University of Reading (UK).
+A founder of the Bibliothèque typographique for Ypsilon Éditeur, he has coauthored several books & written many articles, and has also curated several conferences & exhibitions on graphic design, typography, & type design.
+He holds a PhD from the University of Reading (UK).

 1. In the original: ‘L’écriture ne parle du passé que pour l’enterrer.
 Elle est un tombeau en ce double sens que, par le même texte, elle honore et elle élimine’.
 Michel de Certeau, ‘L’écriture de l’histoire’, 1975.